ethlo/itu/README.md

 ## Performance

 Your mileage may vary.
-I've done my very best to make sure these tests are as accurate as possible, but please do your own evaluation.
+I've done my best to make sure these tests are as accurate as possible, but please do your own evaluation.
 * The second resolution test-string is: `2017-12-21T12:20:45Z`
 * The nanosecond-resolution test-string is: `2017-12-21T12:20:45.987654321Z`